One way to get involved at the local level is by joining one of the regional sloop clubs. Scroll down for contact details and locations.

 Marcia Kaplan-Mann, (718) 941-9835

 Brooklyn Sloop Club was formed in 1977.
-Our mission is to promote Clearwater and to formulate and implement techniques which extend awareness of environmental surroundings, both man-made and natural.
+Our mission is to promote Clearwater and to formulate and implement techniques that grows awareness of environmental surroundings, both man-made and natural.

 We do not charge club dues because we expect 2 things from our members: we expect everyone to be Clearwater members and to put in a minimum of 20 hours of sweat equity as club dues.
 We have about 70 members of whom 40 are active.